Skip to main content

 Nesting Routers

-There will be situations where we need to simplify our routers using prefix or having middlewares that are applied to subset of routes.
+There will be situations where we need to simplify your routers using prefix or having middlewares that are applied to subset of routes.
 The simple solution is to create a new router and use addRouter to add it to main router.

 import { router } from "@devbro/pashmak/facades";